DeepBlueRobotics/DeepBlueSim/README.md

  1. In VSCode run the `WPILib: Create a new project` command and create the example project.
  1. Add the DeepBlueSim Gradle plugin to the `build.gradle` as described above.
- 1. Run the `installDeepBlueSim` Gradle task.
-This will create a `Webots` folder at the top-level of your project.

  1. In VSCode run the `WPILib: Simulate Robot Code on Desktop` command and select both `libhalsim_gui` and `libhalsim_ws_server` as the extensions to use.
  1. Start Webots and open *your_example_project*`/Webots/worlds/DBSExample.wbt`